South Hill, Minot

-South Hill is a neighborhood in Minot, North Dakota, located south of the Souris River, above the Souris River Valley.
-It is a primarily residential neighborhood, although there are commercial zones along South Broadway, Twentieth Avenue South and around the Dakota Square Mall.
+South Hill is a neighborhood in Minot, North Dakota, one of three major areas in the city, others being North Hill and The Valley, it is located south of the Souris River, above the Souris River Valley.
+It is a primarily residential neighborhood, although there are commercial zones along South Broadway, 20th Ave SW, 37th Ave SW, and around the Dakota Square Mall.

 Geography

-South Hill is located south of the Souris River Valley.
+South Hill is located south of The Valley.
 The neighborhood is bound by the Souris River Valley to the north and the city limits on the east, south and west.
-The major streets through South Hill include Sixteenth Street Southwest, Thirty-Seventh Avenue South, North Broadway and the Bypass, which carries US 52, US 2 and US 83 around Minot.
+The major streets through South Hill include, South Broadway, 16th St SW, 20th Ave SW, 37th Ave SW, and the Bypass, which carries US 52, US 2 and US 83 around Minot.
 All the streets in Minot are gridded, based on the intersection of Central Avenue and Main Street downtown.
-All of the roads in South Hill are south of Central Avenue.
+All of the roads in South Hill are roughly south of Burdick Expressway and Valley Street.
 Main Street in South Hill divides streets east and west.
-There are numerous small neighborhoods within South Hill, which usually take their names from the original developments built there.
-Neighborhoods in South Hill east of Broadway include Anthony Hill, Charlesbois, Warrendale and Woodridge.
-Neighborhoods in South Hill west of Broadway include Brooklyn, Dakota Square and Southwest Minot.